macie/unittest.sh/README.md

 ...
 ```

 Result is reported to stdout.
 Non-zero exit code indicates, that some tests has failed.
+To be passed,
+each test should exit with 0 code.

+In addition to `test_*` functions, you can also define functions named:

+- `xtest_*` - will be reported as SKIP (without error)
+- `beforeEach` and `afterEach` - test preparation/cleanup code executed before/after each test function
+- `beforeAll` and `afterAll` - test preparation/cleanup code executed once per file, before/after all test functions.

-To be passed, each test should exit with 0 code.
-Tests can call `test` function, which extends [test](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/test.html) command with
+Tests can call `test` function, which extends [test](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/test.html)
-readable error report (to stderr):
+command with readable error report (to stderr):

 ```bash
 $ unittest.sh